 Beware of the parking lot sweeping truck.
 At about 2 a.m. it will start its nightly back and forth routine, with it’s high-powered vacuum running full blast.
 I have had that sweeper operator (non-Walmart contract service) spend what seemed like an hour, doing circles around our motorhome, just to see if he could drive us to distraction.

 Many other large retail chains are just as welcoming as Walmart.
 Kmart was the first corporation to publicly make themselves open to RV guests overnight.
 Again, remember that local ordinances may be a determining factor.

 Easy access is a big deal when your RV is as long as a semi-truck.

 Chains like Cracker Barrel offer good food at reasonable prices, and they are usually located right at an exit on the freeway.
-Even some McDonalds locations provide secondary parking lots with spots designated for trucks or RVs.
+Even some fast-food restaurants like McDonalds, Subway, Arby’s, and Burger King provide secondary parking lots with spots designated for trucks or RVs.

-One added benefit available at both of these chains is they provide free wifi (wireless internet access) for their customers.
+One added benefit available at most of these food chains is they provide free wifi access for their customers.

 #4 – RV Parts And Service Spots

 Hopefully, you will be traveling beyond the reach of your local RV dealer.
 With 85 Camping World locations across the country, if a problem arises, help won’t be that far away.
 When it comes to repairing systems within your RV and adding accessories to make life better, Camping World is your best friend.